 The school-by-school name review was divided into three phases to facilitate a more focused approach.
 School names reviewed in Phase 1 included those with a potential association with the outlined research criterion.
 Phase 2 included schools named after a person.
 Phase 3 includes all other schools not previously reviewed by History Matters and which have been named for places, ideals or inanimate objects.

-Any school renaming process will follow policy and include an opportunity for public engagement at the outset, to incorporate communities in the conversation on the respective school names.
-The process to consider the renaming of the identified schools should also be a teaching moment for the students attending the respective schools.
+All school renaming processes will follow policy and include an opportunity for public engagement to incorporate communities in the conversation on the respective school name.
+The process to consider the renaming of a school should also be a teaching moment for the students attending the school.